Everyone’s talking about new year’s resolutions right now.

 I’ve come across many articles that say expressing gratitude can change your life for the better.

-The general idea is that by practising gratitude and focusing on the positives, you can actually become a happier person.
+The general idea is that by practicing gratitude and focusing on the positives, you can actually become a happier person.
 It can strengthen relationships, improve your mental and physical health, and can make you more successful at work.

 The benefits are nearly endless, according to science.